EtheaDev/DelphiGoogleMap/README.md

 No documentation available, but the Demo explain very well the use of the component.

 ### RELEASE NOTES
+24 Apr 2024 - Version 1.6.0
+- Added functions to add Circles, Polylines or Polygons to map
+- Added function ComputeDistanceBetween
+- Enabled component into IDE using Win64 Platform

 21 Aug 2023 - Version 1.5.0
 - Changed Packages: separated Run-Time and Design-Time Packages
 - Added "Show Print UI" Panel command